brookecheney/brookecheney/README.md

 - 🔭 I’m currently looking for a new position/role in software development.

-- 🌱 I’m currently learning Typescript/React.
+- 🌱 I’m currently learning about Web 3 and the metaverse.

 - 👯 I’m looking to collaborate on open source.